-By default MD HQ users who do not have NPI numbers on file can enter medications on a patient's chart but they cannot e-prescribe them unless an authorized prescriber has delegating them permission to prescribe under their NPI (in most circumstances, non-prescribers can route prescriptions by eFax as long as the prescription was written by a valid prescriber).
-However, prescribing users are able to assign permissions to support-staff to be able to send and renew e-prescriptions.
+By default, MD HQ users who do not have NPI numbers on file can enter medications on a patient's chart but they cannot e-prescribe (route the prescription to a pharmacy) unless an authorized prescriber has officially allowed them to e-prescribe on their behalf.

-That will take them to a screen where they can designate which non-prescribing users may send eRxs under their name:
+That will take them to a screen where they can designate which non-prescribing users may e-prescribe under their name:

 Prescribing Rights - Delegating eFax Rx Rights to Non-Prescribers

 If a prescribing provider wants to delegate eFax Rx authority to a non-prescribing user, i.e. they're NOT e-prescribing/going through SureScripts, they will need to contact email@example.com.
 We require written authorization from the prescriber listing all users who will be prescribing on their behalf.
 This request must come from the prescribing provider's email.